Get Started

 How to Leverage Flat Rate Shipping and Upsells to Boost Average Order Value?

-Flat rate shipping provides an opportunity to increase your average order value by pairing it with strategic upsell offers
+Flat rate shipping increases your average order value by pairing it with strategic upsell offers

 Since customers pay a fixed shipping fee regardless of order size, they may be more inclined to add additional items to maximize their shipping costs.